You are here: Detroit Area Library Network > About DALNET

 Members of DALNET help to create a model urban information gateway in the metro Detroit area.
 This gateway to information resources worldwide supports the research, cultural enrichment, and lifelong learning needs of the people of the Detroit metropolitan area and improves access to unique local information, special collections, and services available through DALNET member institutions.

-Behind the online system that users see, DALNET ILS members have access to a fully integrated library management system used to automate and manage their operations.
+Behind the online system that users see, DALNET shared system members have access to a fully integrated library management system used to automate and manage their operations.
 The system includes modules for acquisitions, cataloging, authority control, serials control, circulation and resource sharing.
 National standards are followed and are fully supported by the system.